-- Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Inspect the PaP catalogue in cooperation with IMs/ABs, perform all needed corrections of errors detected by any of the involved parties until X-10.5 - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS - Allocation phase: annual timetable (annual timetable process) - Collect, check and review all requests for PaPs including error fixing when possible - Create a register of the applications and keep it up-to-date (see 4.2.4.1) - Manage the resolution of conflicting requests through consultation where applicable - In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along the Corridor (see Framework for Capacity Allocation (FCA) in Annex 4.A) - Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value) due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - Pre-book capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated - Allocation phase: late path requests (annual timetable process) - Collect, check and review all requests for the late path request phase including error fixing when possible - Allocate capacity for the late path request phase where applicable
+- Monitor the PaP/RC construction to ensure harmonised border crossing times, calendar days calendar and train parameters - Publication phase - Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Inspect the PaP catalogue in cooperation with IMs/ABs, perform all needed corrections of errors detected by any of the involved parties until X-10.5 - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS - Allocation phase: annual timetable (annual timetable process) - Collect, check and review all requests for PaPs including error fixing when possible - Create a register of the applications and keep it up-to-date (see 4.2.4.1) - Manage the resolution of conflicting requests through consultation where applicable

-- Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - o Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the catalogue concerned updated - Allocation phase: ad-hoc requests (RC) (running timetable process) - Collect, check and review all requests for RC including error fixing when possible - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
-In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated
+- In case of conflicting requests, take a decision on the basis of priority rules adopted by the Executive Board (Ministries responsible for transport) along the Corridor (see Framework for Capacity Allocation (FCA) in Annex 4.A) - Propose alternative PaPs, if available, to the applicants whose applications have a lower priority value (K value) due to a conflict between several path requests - Transmit path requests that cannot be treated to the IM/AB concerned, in order for them to elaborate tailor-made offers - Pre-book capacity and inform applicants about the results at X-7.5 - Allocate capacity (PaPs) in conformity with the relevant international timetabling deadlines and processes as defined by RailNetEurope (RNE) and according to the allocation rules described in the FCA - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers (draft offer and final offer including feeder and outflow) to the applicants on behalf of the IMs/ABs concerned - Keep the PaP catalogue updated - Allocation phase: late path requests (annual timetable process) - Collect, check and review all requests for the late path request phase including error fixing when possible - Allocate capacity for the late path request phase where applicable - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - \circ $\,$ Send the responses/offers to the applicants on behalf of the IMs/ABs concerned $\,$ - Keep the catalogue concerned updated - Allocation phase: ad-hoc requests (RC) (running timetable process) - Collect, check and review all requests for RC including error fixing when possible - Create a register of the applications and keep it up-to-date - Allocate capacity for RC - Monitor the construction of feeder and/or outflow paths by sending these requests to the IMs/ABs concerned and obtain their responses/offers.
+In case of non-consistent offers (e.g. non-harmonised border times), ask for correction - Send the responses/offers to the applicants on behalf of the IMs/ABs concerned - Keep the RC catalogue updated applicants concerned have agreed to such a disclosure.
+The contents of the register will only be communicated to them on request.